 He said, “Lydia is naked and holding up the crystal ball she took out of the pouch.
 Its blue glow on her face dims and flickers out, but you can still see, thanks to Megaera’s light.
 The gruants are all dead, and their weapons and gear lie about on the floor.”

 Mary said, “Okay, I’m hanging out in the buff like an idiot here.
 Is there anything to wear?”

 “Not really, just sword belts and that pouch.”

 * * *

 When the globe went dark, Lydia stuffed it in the pouch.
-She transformed back into woman-wolf shape, and took a belt from one of the gruants, outfitted it with the pouch, and took up the scimitar as her own.
+She transformed back into woman-wolf shape, and took a belt from one of the gruants, outfitted it with the pouch, and snatched up the gruant’s scimitar.
 “Come,” she growled, in imitation of the gruant, and emitted a rumbling chuckle.

-Dirk recovered his daggers, and Zadrian and Arslan cleaned their own weapons as Megaera went ahead, following Lydia down the passage.
+Dirk recovered his daggers, and Zadrian and Arslan cleaned their own weapons.
+Megaera turned and went ahead, following Lydia down the passage.
 Behind, the ophidiag rattled the portcullis and mewled like a forlorn cat.
-The sound belied the monster’s reptilian savagery; it raised Megaera’s neck hairs.
+The sound belied the monster’s reptilian savagery, and raised Megaera’s neck hairs.

-A mile passed, and a bluish phosphorescent lichen blotched the walls in faint, stipply patches, which grew dense and joined into a solid coating.
-At last, the werewolf stopped up ahead and came slinking back, silhouetted against the blue glow.
+A mile passed, and a bluish phosphorescent lichen blotched the walls in faint, stipply patches, which grew dense and finally joined into a solid coating.
+The werewolf stopped up ahead and came slinking back, silhouetted against the blue glow.
 “Put out your light,” she growled.
 “We approach the crossroads.
-I will go ahead.
-As we reach the highway entrance, conceal yourselves and wait for me.”
+Follow me at a distance.
+As we reach the highway cavern, hide yourselves and wait for me.”

 “I command vampires.
 I can attempt to control him.”